AACS encryption key controversy: Impact

 though none are known to have received DMCA notices as a result.
 Later reports have discussed this, quoting the key.
 Current TV broadcast the key during a Google Current story on the Digg incident on May 3, 2007, displaying it in full on screen for several seconds and placing the story on the station website.

-Wikipedia, on May 1, 2007, locked out the page named for the number "to prevent the former secret from being posted again.
-The page on HD DVD was locked, too, to keep out The Number."
+On May 1, 2007, Wikipedia locked out the page named for the number "to prevent the former secret from being posted again".
+The page on HD DVD was locked as well, to keep out "The Number".
 This action was later reversed.
 No one has been arrested or charged for finding or publishing the original key.

 AACS LA reaction

 On May 7, 2007, the AACS LA announced on its website that it had "requested the removal solely of illegal circumvention tools, including encryption keys, from a number of web sites", and that it had "not requested the removal or deletion of any ... discussion or commentary".
 The statement continued, "AACS LA is encouraged by the cooperation it has received thus far from the numerous web sites that have chosen to address their legal obligations in a responsible manner."
 BBC News had earlier quoted an AACS executive saying that bloggers "crossed the line", that AACS was looking at "legal and technical tools" to confront those who published the key, and that the events involving Digg were an "interesting new twist".